 - Heck, Tony Defeo has argued convincingly that Javon Hargrave will be a hit with Steelers Nation.

 No, there was never any question Javon Hargrave was going to arrive at St. Vincent’s Latrobe signed and suited up for action with the rest of the Steelers 2016 draft class.
 The biggest question surrounding Javon Hargrave’s rookie year with the Steelers comes down to this:

 That might seem like an odd question, given that the Steelers drafted Hargrave to play nose tackle while providing rotational relief at both defensive end positions but the analogy is very apt.
 Why?
 Well, comes times an infographic is worth 1,360 words:

-When that inforgraphic first appeared in 2014, no Steelers rookie not names Casey Hampton had started on Johnny Mitchell’s defensive lines.
+When that inforgraphic first appeared in 2014, no Steelers rookie not names Casey Hampton had started on John Mitchell’s defensive lines.
 OK, at the beginning of Mitchell’s tenure Brensten Buckner and later Orpheus Roye made a few starts.
 But since then, all rookies, including Aaron Smith, Ziggy Hood and even Cameron Heyward never got a starting nod.
 I wrote a lengthy piece on this for BTSC’s 2014 Renegade, which you can read at length here.

 But history has changed since then.

 - Or perhaps more precisely, Stephon Tuitt has changed history since then.

 Stephon Tuitt started four games as a rookie in 2014, and in doing so he registered a sack and forced a key fumble.
 Tuitt in fact started the final four games of 2014, which also happened to feature the best four defensive performances of the Steelers that season.

 - It’s true, that, if Brett Keisel doesn’t tear a tendon vs. the New Orleans Saints, Tuitt probably doesn’t start.